anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 <h3>Important Files list</h3>

-1. src/videoplay.c - Written almost entirely by me; Contains the intialisation functions for the GPIO pins, the TFT LCD screen, the microSD card reader.
-Also contains the functions to render images and videos on the screen.
+1. src/rgb3216.c - Written almost entirely by me; Contains the intialisation functions for the GPIO pins, the RGB panel and, the microSD card reader.
+Also contains a timer to control the RGB panel and all the FFT functions needed to calculate the FFT of the audio data.

 2. chanfiles/diskio.c - Contains the application layer for invoking the FatFs APIs, for reading and writing data from the microSD card.
 I ported the example code provided by Mbed to libopencm3 ( https://os.mbed.com/cookbook/SD-Card-File-System)

 3. chanfiles - The other files in this folder contain the open-source FatFs driver from ChaN (http://elm-chan.org/fsw/ff/00index_e.html)

-4. decode/tjpgd.c - The JPEG decoder, taken from Tiny JPEG Decompressor by ChaN (http://elm-chan.org/fsw/tjpgd/00index.html) Was slightly modified by me to make it compatible with this project.

 <h3>Building and Compilation</h3>